A Deep Dive into the Model

 - Do all children deserve a fair start in life and opportunities equal to what other children in their generation will have?

-- What do all children need to one day be able to work together, as a democratic community, to make the rules under which they will live?
+- What control do you have over the power other persons exert over you?
+What role do you play in making the rules under which you are forced, under threat of violence, to live?
+What do all children need to one day be able to work together, in democratic communities, as self-determining people who make the rules under which they live?

 - Are there objective reasons for having children, and how can parents use those reasons to work together to make a better future for all children?

 Why does Having Kids focus on promoting the Fair Start Model?

 Why advocate for a parenting model at all?

 We cannot seriously claim to love kids without investing in them, and we do that best by starting that process as the earliest stage possible with better, and truly human rights-based, family planning.
 Human rights are really about speaking truth to power, and the model acts by speaking the truth of shared values to the otherwise unfettered power parents would have over their future children.